damiancipolat/Fish-type-JS/README.md

 Every JS programmer knows how annoying it is to work with static validators of data types.
 That's why I created this library, to help us and make sure that our function is always executed only with the types of data that we define for it.

 ## Type data validation:
-This library uses joi to handle the type validations, you can use custom primitives data as "string", "bool", "number" to validate if the parameters used to call a function match with the paramters that we define to allow it.
+This library uses joi https://github.com/hapijs/joi to handle the type validations, you can use custom primitives data as "string", "bool", "number" or more complex structure to validate if the parameters used to call a function match with the paramters that we define to allow it.

 ## Usage: